About Grant County

 Applicants must provide valid photo identification and demonstrate a direct and tangible interest in the record as required by Minnesota Statutes Section 144.225.
 Only eligible individuals such as the person named on the certificate, parents, legal guardians, or legal representatives may obtain certified copies.
 For vital records older than 100 years, access restrictions are generally relaxed for genealogical research.

-Marriage licenses are issued by the Grant County Recorder's Office, and couples planning to marry in Minnesota must apply in person.
+Marriage licenses are issued by Grant County Recorder's Office, and couples planning to marry in Minnesota must apply in person.
 Marriage certificates documenting completed marriages are also maintained by the Recorder.
-Dissolution of marriage (divorce) records are court records maintained by the Grant County District Court rather than the vital records office.
+Dissolution of marriage (divorce) records are court records maintained by Grant County District Court rather than the vital records office.

-For individuals who prefer centralized access or need records from multiple counties, the Minnesota Department of Health Office of Vital Records in St. Paul maintains statewide birth records from 1935 forward and death records from 1997 forward, with older records available through the Minnesota Historical Society.
+For people who prefer centralized access or need records from multiple counties, the Minnesota Department of Health Office of Vital Records in St. Paul maintains statewide birth records from 1935 forward and death records from 1997 forward, with older records available through the Minnesota Historical Society.

 Business & Licensing